sundeepbassi/djangopetblog/README.md

 The setting up of the urls file and adding the code was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The code added to the urls file in the petstar folder was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.